 One (1) year of the General Experience must have been in program development, automation support, grants and contract development, monitoring and evaluation or training and/or technical assistance.

-Note: For State employees, this is interpreted at the level of a Labor Department Associate Community Services Representative performing work in the targeted program area.
+NOTE: For state employees this experience is interpreted at the level of a Labor Department Associate Community Services Representative performing work in the targeted program area.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-3. For State employees, one (1) year of experience as a Labor Department Adjudications Specialist, Labor Department Career Development Specialist or Labor Department Business Services Specialist performing technical work in the targeted program area may be substituted for the General and Special Experience.
+For state employees one (1) year of experience as a Labor Department Adjudications Specialist, Labor Department Career Development Specialist or Labor Department Business Services Specialist performing technical work in the targeted program area may be substituted for the General and Special Experience.

 Labor Department employees hired on and after April 19, 2002 or who are appointed to P-2 bargaining unit titles on or after that date are eligible for the following class code and compensation level when appointed, promoted or transferred to this class title.